woestreich/personalsite/content/publications.md

   show_post_thumbnail: false
 ---

 Please reach out if you cannot access any of the articles linked below, and I am happy to provide them.
 Many are also accessible via my [google scholar page](https://scholar.google.com/citations?hl=en&user=QZnw81AAAAAJ).
-I am also happy to share [manuscripts currently in review manuscripts](https://willoestreich.netlify.app/publications/#in-review-or-submission) on which I am the lead author.
+I am also happy to share [manuscripts currently in review](https://willoestreich.netlify.app/publications/#in-review-or-submission) on which I am the lead author.

 (ˆ indicates undergraduate mentee; \* indicates co-first authors)